Top cards for under-18s

 Why should I get a card for my child?

-Many prefer giving cash as pocket money to children, and there's nothing wrong with this, but a card has some clear advantages.
-The most obvious way is teaching them about how money and banking works in the real world, in addition to helping them (and you) monitor how much they spend.
+Many prefer giving cash as pocket money to children, and there's nothing wrong with this, but a card has some advantages.
+The most obvious is as a tool to teach them about how money and banking works in an increasingly cashless world, in addition to helping them (and you) monitor their money management.

 The control element is often a big draw for many parents, as depending on the card you choose, you can even get text notifications every time your child spends on the card, detailing what they've bought and how much it cost.